 - 1 cup cooked grains (millet, quinoa, brown rice) - optional

-- Preheat oven to 375˚ and place 4, 8 ounce ramekins (or 2, 16 ounce ramekins) on a baking tray with a lip.
+- Preheat oven to 375˚ F and place four 8 ounce ramekins (or two 16 ounce ramekins) on a baking tray with a lip.

-- In a bowl, whisk together eggs, whole milk, salt, and pepper; set aside.
+- In a bowl, whisk together eggs, whole milk, salt, and pepper until well mixed.
+Set aside.

 - Prepare your vegetables.
-For any vegetable that you might typically eat raw or doesn't take that long to cook, dice into small pieces (1/2" at largest, smaller is better) and distribute 1/2 cup of vegetables into each ramekin.
-If you would like to use vegetables that take a bit of time to cook (ie: sweet potatoes, butternut squash), roast/steam ahead of time.
+For vegetables that can be eaten raw or don't take too long to cook: dice into small pieces (1/2 inch at most as smaller is better) and distribute 1/2 cup of vegetables into each ramekin.
+If you would like to use vegetables that take a bit of time to cook (such as sweet potatoes or butternut squash), roast or steam ahead of time.

-- Sprinkle the cheese over the vegetables, adding any herbs or grains as you would like (you might need to reduce the vegetables slightly for space).
-Pour the egg mixture over, covering the ingredients but leaving about 1/2" of space from the top edge as the eggs will puff up as they bake.
+- Sprinkle the cheese over the vegetables, adding any herbs or grains as you would like (you might need to reduce the quantity of vegetables slightly for space).
+Pour the egg mixture over, covering most of the ingredients but leaving about 1/2 inch of space from the top edge of the ramekin as the eggs will puff up as they bake.

 - Bake for 18 to 22 minutes for the 8 ounce ramekins or 22 to 25 for the 16 ounce ramekins.
 Eggs should be puffed, not look wet on top, and not jiggle when the tray is shaken.
-Cheese should also be lightly browning.
-Remove from oven and serve immediately as the egg mixture will begin to deflate as it cools
+Cheese should also be slightly brown.
+Remove from oven and serve immediately as the egg mixture will begin to deflate as it cools.

-While the ingredients are listed for 4 people, it can easily be adapted down for one (or two).
-For 1 person, use 2 eggs, 2 tablespoon milk and 1/2 cup diced vegetables!
+While the ingredients are listed for 4 people, it can easily be adapted for one (or two).
+For 1 person: use 2 eggs, 2 tablespoon milk and 1/2 cup diced vegetables.